17α-Estradiol

 17α-Estradiol (also known as 17α-E2, 17-epiestradiol, alfatradiol, or estra-1,3,5(10)-triene-3,17α-diol) is a minor and weak endogenous steroidal estrogen that is related to 17β-estradiol (better known simply as estradiol).
 It is the C17 epimer of estradiol.
 It has approximately 100-fold lower estrogenic potency than 17β-estradiol.
 The compound shows preferential affinity for the ERα over the ERβ.
 Although 17α-estradiol is far weaker than 17β-estradiol as an agonist of the nuclear estrogen receptors, it has been found to bind to and activate the brain-expressed ER-X with a greater potency than that of 17β-estradiol, suggesting that it may be the predominant endogenous ligand for the receptor.

+Biosynthesis

+17α-Estradiol is produced from epitestosterone by aromatase at locations not fully characterized (known to include the brain).
+Where and how epitestosterone is made is not fully understood.
+Conversion between 17α-estradiol and estrone seems to occur, but the enzymes remain unidentified.

+Occurrence

+17α-E2 is found in mice brain, regardless of age and sex, at concentrations much higher than 17β-E2.
+Gonadectomized and/or adrenalectomized mice continue to have high brain levels of 17α-E2.

+17α-E2 poorly binds α-fetoprotein, unlike 17β-E2.

+17α-E2 is excreted in urine.
+It was initially discovered in pregnant mare urine (see conjugated estrogens).
+In a 2022 study, all six tested human urine samples contained detectable amounts of 17α-E2.

+Function

+As mentioned before, 17α-estradiol binds to ERα and ERβ with moderate affinity but very low activity.
+It binds to the brain-localized ER-X with significant activity and may play a neuroprotective role.

+In the uterus, 17α-estradiol causes smooth muscle relaxation via a nongenomic pathway, similarly to 17β-estradiol; the effect is weaker with no antagonization.
+It antagonizes the hypertrophic response of 17β-estradiol, probably by acting as an antiestrogen by virtue of its very low activity.

 Aging

-Supplementation with 17α-Estradiol increases the median lifespan of male mice by 19%, while not affecting female lifespan.
-This treatment does not lead to feminization of male mice.
-17α-Estradiol furthermore alleviates age-related metabolic and inflammatory dysfunction and improves glucose tolerance in male mice.
-The exact reason for this sex-specific increase in lifespan is unknown, however, the effect on male lifespan is gone in castrated mice, suggesting that the metabolic response to 17α-Estradiol requires the presence of male gonadal hormones.
-Whether these results are translatable to humans is currently unknown.
+Supplementation of 17α-Estradiol increases the median lifespan of male mice by 19%, it has no effect on female lifespan.
+17α-Estradiol alleviates age-related metabolic and inflammatory dysfunction and improves glucose tolerance in male mice, it does not lead to feminization of male mice.
+The exact reason for this sex-specific increase in lifespan is unknown, however, the effect on male lifespan is not visible in castrated mice.
+This suggests that the metabolic response to 17α-Estradiol requires the presence of male gonadal hormones.
+The effect of 17α-Estradiol on humans is currently unknown.